Stories &

 Seeing What Already Exists

-Several mutual aid efforts already exist in our community.
+Alongside these grassroots efforts, several organized mutual aid initiatives are also taking shape in our community.
 The local Hope Fridge initiative, with outdoor community refrigerators in Menasha and Oshkosh and an Appleton location underway, allows anyone to give or receive food without barriers.
-Open 24 hours a day, the fridges operate on trust and observation.
-Volunteers learn what people actually need by noticing what disappears first.
+Open 24 hours a day, the fridges operate on trust and observation, and volunteers learn what people actually need by noticing what disappears first.

 “Handing a bag of groceries to someone feels better than just stocking the shelves,” said one participant, describing the experience of being present when someone came to the Hope Fridge for food.